Which Diesel Truck Holds its Value Best?

-When it comes to buying cars, a really important factor to keep in mind is how well they will hold their value.
-What are the depreciation rates and resale value for the models you’re looking at?
-With diesel trucks, that can be especially helpful in determining which route to take.
-That being said, which of the various diesel truck has the lowest depreciation rate and best resale value?
+When it comes to buying cars, a really important factor is how well they will hold their value.
+What are the depreciation rates and resale values for the models you’re looking at?

 Depending on the year, make, model, and predicted 5-year depreciation rates and resale values, the diesel truck that holds its value the best would be either the Chevrolet Silverado HD 2500, the Toyota Tacoma, the GMC Sierra HD, or the Nissan Frontier.